jadonscombs/snap-lensathon-2022-team-blue/README.md

 # Project Overview
 Simply put, it's a back-and-forth "fill-in-the-blank" visual card game with friends!

+## Key Features
+- Animated border to support immersion and enhance design
+- Text-based prompt randomizer and generator

+## How it Works

 1. When using our Lens, a card/speech bubble appears over the user's head, continuously generating random fill-in-the-blank text prompts.

 2. The user **raises their eyebrows** to stop and select a randomized text prompt.